sohrab-namazi/Hopfield-MNIST-Recognition/README.md

 The PDF File explains all the code in details

-> My detailed implementation of Hopfield network, and its use in to recognize MNIST dataset
+It is my detailed implementation of Hopfield network, and its use for recognizing MNIST dataset